bd-j/prospector/doc/dataformat.rst

     An array of *maggies*, same length as ``"filters"``.
     Maggies are a linear flux density unit defined as :math:`maggie = 10^{-0.4m_{AB}}` where :math:`m_{AB}` is the AB apparent magnitude.
     That is, 1 maggie is the flux density in Janskys divided by 3631.
-    Set to ``None`` if you have nophotometric data.
+    Set to ``None`` if you have no photometric data.

 ``"maggies_unc"``
     An array of photometric uncertainties, same length as ``"filters"``,